Tasty morsels of cheesy, oniony deliciousness, these omelette muffin bites are a quick and tasty family breakfast!

 - Pinch of ground black pepper

 - Divide the cheese between 12 muffin cups.
-Trim and slice the onions and add to the cups with the cheese.
+Trim and slice the spring onions (scallions) and add to the cups with the cheese.

 - Break the eggs into a jug and add the milk and pepper.
 Use a whisk or hand-blender to combine thoroughly.
 Continue to whizz for a minute or two until frothy.

-- Bake at 190C for 10-15 minutes until risen, golden, and set in the middle.
+- Bake at 190°C (375°F) for 10-15 minutes until risen, golden, and set in the middle.
 Remove from the oven and run a knife around the edge of each omelette muffin to loosen.
 Slip out onto a plate and serve warm.